-Suga says vaccination for all citizens will be completed by November
+Suga says vaccinations for all residents will be completed by November

-Prime Minister Yoshihide Suga signaled Wednesday that all citizens wishing to be vaccinated will be able to do so by October or November.
+Prime Minister Yoshihide Suga signaled Wednesday that all residents wishing to be vaccinated will be able to receive their shots by November, a bold declaration as his administration seeks to reassure the public that the pandemic’s end is near in the country ahead of a looming general election.

-Suga’s remark came as vaccinations have picked up speed across the country, after his administration faced criticism for an initially slow rollout.
+Suga’s remark comes as vaccinations have picked up speed across the country, after his administration faced criticism for an initially slow rollout.
+Ahead of a snap election that must be held by late October, the prime minister has essentially made an all-or-nothing bet on vaccines delivering success for his administration.

+“I want vaccines to have been given to all residents who want to receive them by the October-November period,” Suga said during a one-on-one faceoff with Yukio Edano, who heads the Constitutional Democratic Party of Japan, in parliament.

+A senior administration official indicated earlier this week that a COVID-19 vaccination needs to be given before a flu shot is administered in winter time.

 In a time of both misinformation and too much information, quality journalism is more crucial than ever.